imvan2/CarCar/README.md

 6. Turn the two poller containers off and on again in Docker.

+7. Before checking localhost:3000, you will need to wait for React to finish compling.
+This may take a couple of minutes.
+You can check on the status in the React Docker container logs.

 ## Usage <a name="Usage"></a>

 1. Go to localhost:3000 in your browser to view the webpage.
 The menu is an offcanvas type.
 You will find it in the right upper corner of the screen.